shonebinu/MGUScraper/README.md

-# MGU Scraper
+ MGU Scraper

-MGU Scraper is exclusively tailored to streamline the extraction of grade results specific to MGU University.
-This tool generates results in a user-friendly CSV format, ensuring a hassle-free process for importation into your preferred spreadsheet program.
+MGU Scraper is a specialized tool designed to streamline the extraction of students exam results.

+The app itself shows the result in a table format with options to sort and download the data as a csv file, that can be uploaded to other spreadsheet programs for further analysis.

+## Side Note
+This app itself is created for educational purposes, and I'm not responsible for any data.
+The data belongs to the respected university, and users should seek permission from them before utilizing the app.
+It's essential to uphold ethical standards and respect data ownership.

 ## Getting Started:
 Clone it: